 - Now for the tempering part.
 Take a small deep pot and add oil.
 Once hot add mustard seeds and cover immediately or the seeds will pop out everywhere!
 Make sure once the seeds start popping, you lower the gas.

-- Once the popping stops, add green chili paste, garlic paste and ginger paste and cook for few seconds until raw smell goes away.
+- Once the popping stops, add curry leaves, green chili paste, garlic paste and ginger paste and cook for few seconds until raw smell goes away.